projectdiscovery/cloudlist/PROVIDERS.md

 ### Kubernetes

 To integrate Kubernetes, utilize the configuration block outlined below.
-This block allows you to specify Kubernetes connection details either through a file path or directly by providing the kubeconfig content.
-If both kubeconfig_file and kubeconfig are specified, the kubeconfig content will take precedence.
+This block allows you to specify Kubernetes connection details either through a file path or directly by providing the encoded kubeconfig content.
+If both kubeconfig_file and kubeconfig_encoded are specified, the kubeconfig_encoded will take precedence.

 ```yaml